-Accumulation phase is the period of time that you have a super account, when you’re not taking a pension from your super account.
-Typically, Australians have super accounts in accumulation phase while they are working, although since 1 July 2017, transition-to-retirement pensions is also treated as being in accumulation phase (see SuperGuide article Less tax, more super?
-A transition-to-retirement pension is no longer the answer).
+Accumulation phase is the period of time that you have a super account, when you’re not taking a retirement phase pension from your super account.
+Typically, Australians have super accounts in accumulation phase while they are working, although since 1 July 2017, transition-to-retirement pensions are also treated as being in accumulation phase (see SuperGuide article Did tax kill the transition to retirement magic pudding?).

 3. Benefit payments tax: when receiving super benefits